simophin/website/content/articles/about.md

 url: /about
 ---

 Hi, my name is Fanchao.
-I'm a software engineer currently residing in Chrischurch, NZ.
+I'm a software engineer currently residing in Tauranga, Bay of Plenty, NZ.

-I mostly do Java and React Native stuff at work, but I'm also keen on a broad range of geeky stuff.
+I mostly do Android stuff at work, but I'm also keen on a broad range of geeky stuff.
 You can probably sense that from the diversity of the blog posts.

 Ok, why does this website look so primitive and ugly?
 You ask.